 For purposes of our analysis, we defined juvenile crab as those of both sexes with a carapace width (CW) of 30-50 mm.
 Crabs in this size range are likely predominately 3 years old, based on size-at-age relationships estimated for Tanner crabs in the Gulf of Alaska (Donaldson et al. 1981) corrected for the greater intermolt period in the colder temperatures of the EBS (Paul & Paul 2001).
 To account for possible error in age estimates we also considered the possibility that 30-50 mm CW crabs were predominantly 2 or 4 years old, for sensitivity analysis in our initial S-R models.
 Use of design-based estimates for this size range and at this lag is an important distinction relative to Szuwalski et al. (2021), who used model recruitment estimates at a lag of 5 yrs in their work, increasing the potential for variables external to the model system to affect recruitment, confounding any effects by the investigated variable(s).
+In addition, comparative environmental effect models were run assuming recruitment to this size bin at age 4, and using an alternative age 3-yr recruitment size range of 30-40 mm.
+Estimates for this alternative size bin were highly correlated with those for the primary size bin (r = 0.906)

-Mature female Tanner crabs were defined as females of shell condition 3 (SC3, old shell).
+Mature, multiparous (repeat spawning) female Tanner crabs were defined as females of shell condition 3 (SC3, old shell) and shell condition 4 (SC4, very old shell).
 Tanner crab experience a terminal molt upon reaching sexual maturity.
 Shell-age classification approximates the time since the last molt using criteria described by Jadamec et al. (1999).
-Shell condition 2 female crabs were ignored in our study as these are likely to be primiparous crabs.
-These have an extended brooding period, mating in late winter immediately following the terminal molt and carrying the resultant embryos until the following year (Swiney 2008).
+Shell condition 2 female crabs were ignored in our study as these are primiparous crabs and have both a reduced fecundity (Webb XXXX) and an extended brooding period, mating in late winter immediately following the terminal molt and carrying the resultant embryos until the following year (Swiney 2008).
 Consequently, primiparous females sampled in year t will hatch their eggs in year t+1 and will not contribute to the hypothesized age 3 juvenile pseudocohort in year t+3 used as the response variable in our S-R analyses.
-Exploratory models showed that S-R results were not appreciably different when shell condition 4 (SC4) females were excluded, consequently this class was excluded from analysis, as they may have lower fecundity.
+This lag differential complicates use of SC2 females in SR modeling, as the extended lag increases the possibility of confounding of effect, for example through female mortality events, when these crab are considered in isolation.
+If considered in combination with older shell crab, this lag would result in many female crab being included twice using our methods: once as an SC2 crab, and again as an SC3.
+While this might be resolved by lagging for release the year after sampling (t+1) for all females, this would again increase the potential for effect confounding..
 Finally, SC5 crabs (very, very old shell) were ignored due to comparatively high rates of barrenness, lower fecundity and low abundance.

-For both juveniles and mature female crabs, average catch per unit effort (CPUE, number of crab km-2) for size/SC class k in year i for strata s (Cksi) was calculated as:
+For both juveniles and mature female crabs, average catch per unit effort (CPUE, number of crab km-2) for size/SC class and the population level abundance estimate derived by expanding the mean CPUE to the survey grid area were calculated using the procedures outlined in Zacher et al.(2023).

-Cksi=sjkfjkAjnsi , (eq.
-1)

-where fjk = the estimated sampling factor for crabs in size/SC class k at station j, used to account for subsampling based on sex, size and SC in the case of large hauls, aji = the estimated area swept at station j in year i, in terms of km2 and nsi = the number of stations sampled in strata

-Annual area swept abundance estimates for a given class k in year i (Nki) were then calculated as:

-Nki=iCksi*asi, (eq.
-2)

-where Nki is the area swept abundance estimate for class k year i, Cksi is the mean station CPUE for strata s in year i, and asi is the area of strata s in year i.

 Juvenile Tanner crab recruitment is characterized by large interannual variability, with periodic peaks and troughs occurring on a roughly decadal scale (Figure 1a).
 Female abundance showed peaks in the 1980s and 1990s, with an extremely high abundance estimate in 1983 (Figure 1b).
-Given that this estimate far exceeded all other estimates, and was not reflected in the estimates for following years, it was concluded that it likely resulted from observation error.
-Consequently, this and the matching juvenile estimate were removed prior to conducting further analyses.